AU-Avengers/docs.toum.gg/docs/roles/impostor/support/Bootlegger.md

     </div>

 <p>
       The **Bootlegger** can drink with others to roleblock them, temporarily disabling their abilities.
-Once a player is role-blocked three times, they will die of poisoning!
+Once a player is roleblocked three times, they will die of poisoning!
 </p>

   </div>